-THEY sat down and wept by the waters of Babylon, and thought of the day when, although Baron DE ROTHSCHILD could not sit in the high place of Salem, as colleague of Lord JOHN RUSSELL, that stupendous representa. tive of an afflicted race married a "desolate daughter" to one of the "scattered all weeping away," at Gunnersbury Park.
-There was something paralysing to an imagination not so weak as that of JENKINS in the fairyland light and beauty of the Chiswick feast.
+THEY sat down and wept by the waters of Babylon, and thought of the day when, although Baron DE ROTHSCHILD could not sit in the high place of Salem, as colleague of Lord JOHN RUSSELL, that stupendous representative of an afflicted race married a "desolate daughter" to one of the "scattered all weeping away," at Gunnersbury Park.
+There was something paralysing to an imagination not so weak as that of Jenkins in the fairyland light and beauty of the Chiswick feast.
 It was a cooling sight to see BEN.
-JAMIN DISRAELT, of pale, Asiatic complexion, seated like one of ZENOBIA'S councillors in that eye-delighting saloon, trellised with flowers, roofed with crystal, multiplied by mirrors, and suffused with a rosy glow from flutings of pink silk.
-"Only the plate of the family was used ;" assuredly the RoTHS-CHILDS, always lending, never borrow.
-No: they can lay covers for a hundred and forty, and their friends can cast at the feet of the bride six breakfast services of massive silver. and one of chased gold, besides a parasol of lace, every rib of which is tipped with oval-shaped emeralds and pearls, so that Baroness ALPHONSE in future may ride if she please in the chariot of the Queen of SHEBA.
-Wonderful were the candlesticks, fit for Solomon's Temple; prodigious were the fans, each sumptuous enough for a Sultana; but the Lydian gift of the great promoter was most marvellous of all-a cheque, they say, for a million !
-1,000,0001. !
+JAMIN DISRAELI, of pale, Asiatic complexion. seated like one of Zenobia's councillors in that eye-delighting saloon, trellised with flowers, roofed with crystal, multiplied by mirrors, and suffused with a rosy glow from flutings of pink silk.
+"Only the plate of the family was used;" assuredly the Roths-CHILDS, always lending, never borrow.
+No: they can lay covers for a hundred and forty, and their friends can cast at the feet of the bride six breakfast services of massive silver. and one of chased gold, besides a parasol of lace, every rib of which is tipped with oval-shaped emeralds and pearls, so that Baroness Alphonse in future may ride if she please in the chariot of the Queen of SHEBA.
+Wonderful were the candlesticks, fit for Solomon's Temple; prodigious were the fans, each sumptuous enough for a Sultana: but the Lydian gift of the great promoter was most marvellous of all-a cheque, they say, for a million!
+1,000,000l.!
 Not possible, is it?
-But then, do not the RoTHS-CHILDS "date beyond monarchies ?"
+But then, do not the Roths.
+CHILDS "date beyond monarchies?"
 Are not these their savings since the Dispersion?
 Mr. DISRAELI said in his etherial Caucasian way, that the bridegroom had found a treasure "dearer than rubies."
-Ah! but Baron ALing was the Benedict of the Bourse, but was it on account of the "far above rubies," or the rubies themselves ?
-We know not; yet there is an unctuous loving style of talking about "almost priceless floral gems," and "triumphs of GUNTER's art," and " decorations of pure white and gold," and "costly chandeliers," and velvet and frippery, that might almost tempt a cynical outsider to doubt whether the lilies of the valley, that neither toil nor spin, would have a chance of respectful recognition in the presence of this gilded gold.
-Buy Palestine, Baron Rornschild; and wear your purple on a throne!
+Ah! but Baron AL-PHONSE DE ROTHSCHILD has the treasure and the rubies too; "one set of jewels alone, the gift of his father, being worth 30,000l.;" and the "tulle illusion," draping the bride, revealed a Persian luxury of pearls.
+The popular man in England on Wednesday morning was the Benedict of the Bourse, but was it on account of the "far above rubies," or the rubies themselves?
+We know not; yet there is an unctuous loving style of talking about "almost priceless floral gems," and "triumphs of Gunter's art," and "decorations of pure white and gold," and "costly chandeliers," and velvet and frippery, that might almost tempt a cynical outsider to doubt whether the lilies of the valley, that neither toil nor spin, would have a chance of respectful recognition in the presence of this gilded gold.
+Buy Palestine, Baron Rothschild; and wear your purple on a throne!
 The Anglican Bishop of Jerusalem, we are persuaded, will be happy on that condition to "say grace."